KazukiFujimaru/KazukiFujimaru/README.md

 <h1> Seems like you wander too much, how did you find this ? </h1>

-Here you find just someone you might have met everyday.
+Here you find just someone you might have met everyday. <br><br>
-Undergraduate of Infromation Technology major Interested in weeb stuff (Anime, Manga, LN, VN, Anime themed game, you name it), gaming stuff (Laptop, and Android.
-Playing anything i interested in), and reading stuff (game lore, good books, and also ocassionally writing poems)
+Undergraduate of Infromation Technology major <br><br>
+Interested in weeb stuff (Anime, Manga, LN, VN, Anime themed game, you name it), gaming stuff (Laptop, and Android.
+Playing anything i interested in), and reading stuff (game lore, good books, and also ocassionally writing poems) <br>

 Kazuki Fujimaru, inspired from Fate Grand/Order protagonist, namely Fujimaru Ritsuka.
 Kinda referencing how reading FGO story is the base point of my overall characters nowadays.
 Kazuki itself come from MMORPG name i finally settle on after various iteration